-How often dogs need shots really depends on the shots that you are trying to give your shots.
-All shots have different amounts of time that they are effective for.
+How often dogs need shots really depends on the shots that you are trying to give.
+All shots have different amounts of time for which they are effective.

 Should I give my dog shots every single year to keep them up to date?

-Puppies need to be dewormed.
-Puppies need to be given their shots between the age of seven to nine weeks, twelve to thirteen weeks and sixteen to eighteen weeks to make sure that they are properly protected against distemper, canine adenovirus and canine parvovirus.
+Puppies need to be dewormed and need to be given their shots between the age of seven to nine weeks, twelve to thirteen weeks and sixteen to eighteen weeks to make sure that they are properly protected against distemper, canine adenovirus and canine parvovirus.

-Bordetella vaccines are given to puppies at about twelve to eighteen weeks.
+Bordetella vaccines are given to puppies at about 12 to 18 weeks.
+According to Doodle Dog Shop the Bardatella vaccine is optional at 6-8 weeks.
 There are three year rated rabies virus such as Imrab-1 that can be given to puppies at twelve to sixteen weeks as well.

 For adult dogs, rabies vaccines are given according to whatever the state mandate is.
-There are different shots that can be given to a dog every three years, but some states mandate rabies shots be given every single year so it really depends on your state what kind of a shot you should choose.
+There are different shots that can be given to a dog every three years, but some states mandate rabies shots be given every single year, so it really depends on the state in which you live.